EXPEL BLOG

 But that doesn’t mean they shouldn’t look to their MDR to share their expertise.

 We want your team to maximize your security and minimize incidents — and not spend a ton of time trying to figure out how to remediate.
-So if we spot trends in vulnerabilities or incidents across your environment, we’ll tailor resilience recommendations for how your org can fix the root cause of those issues and prevent them from needing remediation time after time.
+So if we spot trends in vulnerabilities or incidents across your environment, we’ll tailor resilience recommendations for how your org can fix the root cause of those issues and prevent them from needing automated security remediation time after time.

 Taking steps to improve your security and keep those types of incidents from happening again helps us avoid having to call you in the middle of the night about remediation actions you need to take — right now!